poweredbyniks/SQL-interview-questions/README.md

 DQS provides the following features to resolve data quality issues:

-•	Data Cleansing
+•Data Cleansing

-•	Matching
+•Matching

-•	Reference Data Services
+•Reference Data Services

-•	Profiling and Monitoring
+•Profiling and Monitoring

-•	Knowledge Base
+•Knowledge Base

 DQS enables you to perform data cleansing using cloud-based reference data services provided by reference data providers.
 DQS also provides profiling that is integrated into its data-quality tasks, enabling to analyze the integrity of the data.